torinriley/ACON/README.md

 # Adaptive Correlation Optimization Networks (ACON)

 ## Overview
 ACON is a new machine learning framework for maximum optimization and adaptability to diverse datasets.
-The framework automatically adapts its structure, learning rate, and loss function to optimize performance across various tasks and environments.
+A sort of "Dataset Adaptability Toolbox for Machine Learning" is a framework that automatically adapts its structure, learning rate, and loss function to optimize performance across various tasks and environments.

 ACON is particularly valuable for scenarios where adaptability, real-time learning, and contextual awareness are critical.
 It fills the gap left by more traditional, static frameworks by offering a flexible, responsive approach to machine learning that can handle the complexities of dynamic and evolving data.
 Suppose you’re working in an environment where data is continuously changing, or where model performance needs to be optimized on the fly.
-In that case, ACON provides the tools to meet these challenges effectively and efficently.
+In that case, ACON provides the tools to meet these challenges effectively and efficiently.

 ## Installation